-Many years later, after getting in trouble with my tongue multiple times, I realized my niece was correct and I did need to “keep” my big mouth shut!
+Many years later, after getting in trouble with my tongue multiple times, I realized the giver was correct and I did need to “keep” my big mouth shut!

 In those days, whatever was in my head came out of my mouth – no filters whatsoever.